DefGuard/defguard/web/src/shared/video-tutorials/README.md

 ### Redirect the entire update service to a separate local server

-Use this approach when you need to test the client artifact check alongside the video support fetch, or when you want to simulate a real remote server:
+Use this approach when you need to test the client artifact check alongside the video tutorials fetch, or when you want to simulate a real remote server:

 ```
 # web/.env.local
 VITE_UPDATE_BASE_URL=http://localhost:4000
 ```

-Then serve a JSON file at `http://localhost:4000/content/video-support`:
+Then serve a JSON file at `http://localhost:4000/content/video-tutorials`:

 ```bash
 # example using Python's built-in server from the directory containing your file